 Parents who work in the garbage dumps have no option but to take their young children with them which is very dangerous.
 Faith Seeds provides a safe and educational option for these families.

-The main objective of this program is to contribute to the formation of valuable individuals in the community - to embody values such as love, respect, perseverance, peace, kindness and solidarity.
+The main objective of this program is to contribute to the development of valuable individuals in the community - to embody values such as love, respect, perseverance, peace, kindness and solidarity.

-Sign up to hear from us about exciting news and events!
+Sign up to hear from us once a month about exciting news and events!